rafid29mehda/All-About-ECG/Feature Extraction/Time-Frequency Feature Extraction/README.md

 print("PR Intervals (seconds):", pr_intervals)
 ```

 **Explanation**: The code detects P wave and QRS onsets using `neurokit2` and computes the time difference.
-If onsets are missing, you may need manual detection or better signal quality.
+If onsets are missing, we may need manual detection or better signal quality.

 ---